-LEAs must complete grant activities and encumber expenses by June 30, 2020.
+LEAs must complete grant activities and encumber expenses by June 30, 2023.

 LEAs may submit claims for approved budget items supporting strategies that date back to the subaward's Period of Performance Start Date as defined on the Grant Award document in WISEgrants.
 Any budget modification requests must be submitted to DPI in WISEgrants.

-Carryover is allowed for funds not obligated after June 30, 2020.
-DPI will calculate carryover and load it into WISEgrants for the 2021 school year once final claims have been processed.
+Carryover allowability for funds not obligated after June 30, 2023, will be determined at the end of the grant funding year.
+If carryover is allowed, DPI will calculate carryover and load it into WISEgrants for the 2023-24 school year once final claims have been processed.